sujit/cheat/README.md

 :dart: Search Tags <a name="tags"></a>
 ========================
 In generally, even though we can search the body part of cheats in their own ways via `cheat` or `navi` tool in-built options, but using tags would help us find things even much faster.
-It is highly recommended to use the right set of tags while adding your own cheats, as it could help others find things quickly.
-When you would want to introduce any new tags during addition of new cheats into the tools database please update this below table for everyone's reference.
+It is highly recommended to use the right set of tags while searching or adding your own cheats, as it helps to find things quickly.

 | Tag               | Description                                               |
 | :---              |    :----                                                  |